 - Oxford.
 Wonderfully walkable, this university town has handsome, golden-stone buildings and museum after museum to explore.
 Take a punt on the local waterways for a break.
 Oxford's good bars, pubs, and restaurants keep you going late at night as well.

 - Oxfordshire.
-So many grand manor houses, so little time: around the Thames Valley are many intriguing stops.
-Blenheim is a vast, ornate, extraordinary place that takes the better part of a day to see.
-Althorp House, home of the late Princess Diana, seems almost small by comparison, although it's actually enormous.
+Around the Thames Valley are many intriguing stops, including several grand manor houses.
+Blenheim (birthplace of Winston Churchill) is a vast, ornate, extraordinary place that takes the better part of a day to see.
+Althorp House, home of the late Princess Diana, is equally alluring.

 There are no results